mw-stanley/course-dbt/week_4_answers.md

 This shows that we have a 19.2% dropoff to add_to_cart and a 22.7% dropoff to checkout.

 Looking at this on a per-product basis using f_weekly_product_sales_funnel, we can see the top and bottom few products by funnel dropoff.
 It's worth noting that in the real world, this weekly product-grain and total-grain aggregation might be better handled in a semantic layer.
+This view will work well as the basis for more dashboards and exploration.

 ## Highest Add to Cart Dropoff